Francis Mechner

-Francis Mechner (born 1931) is an American research psychologist best known for having developed and introduced (in 1959) a formal symbolic language for the codification and notation of behavioral contingencies.
+Francis Mechner (born 1931) is an Austrian-born American research psychologist best known for having developed and introduced (in 1959) a formal symbolic language for the codification and notation of behavioral contingencies.
 He has published articles about the language's applications in economics, finance, education, environment, business management, biology, clinical practice, and law.
 Mechner is also known for a variety of contributions to instructional technology and basic research in the field of learning.

-Life
+Early life and personal life

 Born in Vienna, Austria, in 1931, Mechner came to the United States as a Jewish refugee from Nazi-occupied Europe in 1944 after having spent three years in France and over two years in Cuba.
 By age 19 he was an accomplished classical concert pianist, portrait painter, and USCF-rated chess master.

 In the late 1980s he composed the soundtracks for the video games Karateka and Prince of Persia, both developed by his oldest son Jordan Mechner.
 Mechner has been a member of the Board of Trustees of the Cambridge Center for Behavioral Studies since 1985.